Jinny Sims: Accusations

-Jinny sims was cleared of any wrongdoing.
 In October, 2019 allegations of misconduct were made against Sims, resulting in her resignation as Minister of Citizens Services.
 A special prosecutor, Richard Peck, was appointed to investigate the charges.
 Sims was accused of writing support letters for travel visas and of telling her staff to bypass freedom of information laws by using personal email and WhatsApp rather than official email addresses.
 In April, 2020 the special prosecutor reported that he and the RCMP had found no evidence to support the charges against her and had cleared her of any wrongdoing.